 Notice of General Meeting

 The Society will give not less than 14 days' written notice to each member of a general meeting, but those members may waive or reduce the period for a particular meeting by unanimous consent in writing.
+Notices of general meetings may be given by email for every member for whom the society has an email address in the register of members.

+Contents of Notice

+Notice of a general meeting will specify the place, the day and the hour of the meeting and shall include the text of any Special Resolutions to be proposed or considered at that meeting.
+If the general meeting is an electronic meeting, the notices shall also contain instructions for attending and participating and voting in the meeting.

 Omission of Notice